AlbertKloster/MazeRunner-Kotlin-/README.md

-# Stage 3/4: Saved and loaded
+# Stage 4/4: A way out
 ## Description
-The program should provide a menu with five options:
+Modify the menu by adding a new option:

 1. Generate a new maze.
 2. Load a maze.
 3. Save the maze.
 4. Display the maze.
+5. <b>Find the escape.</b>
-5. Exit.
+0. Exit.

-After a maze is generated or loaded from a file, it becomes the current maze that can be saved or displayed.

-If there is no current maze (generated or loaded), a user should not see the options <b>save</b> and <b>display the maze</b>.
-If a user chooses an option that requires a file, he must enter a path to the file.
-You must always check the result of processing files and display user-friendly messages.

-The program should output the maze to the user only in two scenarios:

-- After <b>generating</b> a maze;
-- After choosing an option <b>display the maze</b>.

-Your program must successfully handle the following cases:

-- if an incorrect option was chosen, the program must print a message like `Incorrect option.
-Please try again`;
-- if a file to load a maze does not exist, the program should not stop, it must print a message like `The file ... does not exist`;
-- if a file has an invalid format for a maze, the program should not stop, but it must print a message like `Cannot load the maze.
-It has an invalid format`.

-By the way, you can store the maze in any format, the tests do not check the contents of the file.
-The most important thing is that the saved maze must be correctly loaded into the program.
+This option should be available only if a current maze exists.

+Do not save the data about the escape path to the files and do not display the escape path when the user chooses the fourth option.
+Mark the escape path with the `/` symbol.

 ## Objectives
 After starting, your program must print a menu listing only appropriate options.
 When a user has chosen an option, the program must perform the corresponding action.
-Notice that the maze should be a <b>square</b>, so the user should input a single integer in order to specify the maze size.

 <b>Note</b>, the program should not stop until the user selects the exit option.

 ## Example
-The greater-than symbol followed by a space (`> `) represents the user input.
-Notice that it's not part of the input.
 ```
 === Menu ===
 1. Generate a new maze
 2. Load a maze
 0. Exit
->1
-Enter the size of a new maze
->17
-██████  ██████████████████████████
-██████  ██████████████████████████
-██  ██                          ██
-██  ██████████████  ██████████████
-██  ██              ██  ██  ██  ██
-██  ██████████████  ██  ██  ██  ██
-██      ██                      ██
-██████  ██████████  ██  ██████████
-██      ██          ██  ██      ██
-██████  ██████████  ██████  ██████
-██              ██              ██
-██  ██  ██  ██  ██  ██████████████
-██  ██  ██  ██              ██  ██
-██  ██████████  ██  ██  ██████  ██
-██  ██          ██  ██          ██
-████████  ████████████████████████
-████████  ████████████████████████

-=== Menu ===
-1. Generate a new maze
-2. Load a maze
-3. Save the maze
-4. Display the maze
-0. Exit
->3
+>2
 >maze.txt

 === Menu ===